About Nursing Homes

 (Typically called long-term care patients)

-About 91% of the 1,650,000 US nursing home residents are over the age of 65.
+About 88% of the 1,500,000 US nursing home residents (in 16,500 facilities) are over the age of 65.
+Nearly one-half (48.2%) of all residents were admitted from a hospital or health care facility other than a nursing home or assisted-living-type facility, and 65.3% of all residents had some kind of advance directive (SOURCE: National Nursing Home Survey: 2004).
 Most are in care because of physical needs that require help from the nurses, aides or physical therapists on a nursing home staff.
 These residents may suffer from a wide array of physical or mental disorders or they may simply be feeble and unable to move about, bath themselves or provide their own meals.

 Many of these nursing home residents are considered long-term care patients -- they will never recover or stabilize to the point where they can take care of themselves and go back home.
 These people will either die in a nursing home or be discharged to a hospital where they will die or return to a nursing home or hospice to die.
 For every 100 elderly patients in a nursing home in a given year, 35 will die and another 37 will be admitted to a hospital where they may die, recover or return.
 The average stay for elderly patients who die in a nursing home is just shy of 2 years.